Signs and Symptoms of Sepsis:

 Accurate clinical diagnosis of acute sepsis disease is crucial for effective management of infection progression.
 A detailed clinical investigation, including patient medical history, signs, and sepsis symptoms, increases the likelihood of accurate diagnosis.
 More often, sepsis infection requires multiple diagnostic modalities for disease confirmation.
 In addition, clinical examination for predisposing factors like trauma, surgery, organ transplantation, and previous infection enables determining the source or foci of infection.

-Moreover, identification of sepsis infection aetiology through microbiological culture and antimicrobial susceptibility testing guide in tailoring specific antimicrobial therapy regimens for infection sepsis treatment.
+Moreover, identification of sepsis infection etiology through microbiological culture and antimicrobial susceptibility testing guide in tailoring specific antimicrobial therapy regimens for infection sepsis treatment.

 In addition, haemogram and infection biomarkers such as C-reactive protein (CRP) and procalcitonin (PCT) aid in determining the severity of sepsis and sepsis shock.
-However, in hospitalised patients, pulse oximetry, complete blood count (CBC), arterial blood gases analysis, serum electrolytes, liver and kidney function tests, C-reactive protein level, and microbiological examination of blood guarantee accurate diagnostic specificity and identification of causative pathogens.
+However, in hospitalized patients, pulse oximetry, complete blood count (CBC), arterial blood gasses analysis, serum electrolytes, liver and kidney function tests, C-reactive protein level, and microbiological examination of blood guarantee accurate diagnostic specificity and identification of causative pathogens.

 Accelerating translational, therapeutic, prognostic, and diagnostic research on sepsis, Central BioHub offers you the world’s most extensive human biospecimen inventory comprising thousands of genetically diverse sepsis biospecimens.
 We provide human serum and plasma samples processed from carefully collected peripheral blood from sepsis patients of different ages, gender, and ethnicities.
 Blood specimens are precisely examined for sepsis biomarkers like C-reactive protein (CRP), procalcitonin (PCT), bilirubin, creatinine, D-dimer, lactate dehydrogenase, and cryogenically preserved at <-18°C at our partner’s biobanks.